-The goal of the Gulf Basin Depositional Synthesis (GBDS) project is to produce a detailed, comprehensive and integrated synthesis of the post-Cretaceous history of the entire Gulf basin.
-Critical to this synthesis is the abundance of deep-water well data that has only been released in recent years.
+The goal of the Gulf Basin Depositional Synthesis (GBDS) project is to produce and maintain a detailed, comprehensive and integrated synthesis of the depositional history of the entire Gulf basin.
+Critical to this synthesis is the abundance of released deep-water well data and published literature and well as seismic data loaned for project use.
 This project has created an extensive digital database that is dynamic and easily updated.
-The project continues to add new well data and to update maps and interpretations to reflect the new information.
-The end products if each two-year research phase include a series of regional unit top, growth structures, isopach, sand thickness, depositional features, and interpretive depositional systems maps for each of 18 regionally correlative Cenozoic genetic sequences.
+The project continues to add new data and to update maps and interpretations to reflect the new information.
+The end products of each two-year research phase include a series of regional unit top, growth structures, isopach, sand thickness, depositional features, and interpretive depositional systems maps for each of 33 regionally correlative genetic sequences.
 The gulf-wide sequence and depositional framework, in turn, provides participants a foundation for regional play definition, deep slope and basin reservoir prediction, and lease evaluation.
 Regional mapping of sequences from their fluvial/deltaic systems updip to their basinal equivalents, as interpreted on abyssal plain seismic lines, delineates sandy sediment transport axes from shelf to basin floor as a guide to reservoir prediction beyond and below existing well penetrations.

 Education and Training

 A number of graduate and undergraduate students work as research assistants on the project.
 They are gaining valuable knowledge and experience using the tools for compiling and interpreting the data.
-We are using the geographic information system ArcGIS to manage our database and Landmark interpretation software to work with the digital seismic data.
+We are using the geographic information system ArcGIS® to manage our database and Landmark® interpretation software to work with the digital seismic data.
+Our well logs come from different sources as the students search to find data.
+Rasters of logs are digitized to LAS files using Neuralog® software.
 The experience will help the student’s marketability as they complete the educational experience and move into the employment world.

 GBDS is an industry-supported project.
-The project is currently in its ninth phase and seventeenth year.
+The project is currently in its 11th phase and 22nd year.